Nora (island)

 View of the island from space.

 Nora (also transliterated: Norah) is the second largest island in the Dahlak Archipelago, Eritrea, and one of the three inhabited islands of the archipelago.
-It has an area of 105.15 km^{2}.
+It has an area of 105.15 km2.
 It reaches a maximum height of 37 meters in the northeast.

 In 2009 the island had a population of 373 in 66 households.